Exclusive: Ana Liss reacts to Governor Cuomo’s resignation

-Liss, who is now the executive director of Monroe County Executive Development, worked for Governor Cuomo about 7 years ago and claimed Cuomo created a toxic workplace environment for women.
+Liss, who is now the executive director of Monroe County Executive Development, worked for Gov. Cuomo about seven years ago and claimed Cuomo created a toxic workplace environment for women.

-Her testimony was included with that of 10 other women in the AG’s report that accused Cuomo of sexually harassing female staff members.
+Her testimony was included with that of ten other women in the AG’s report that accused Cuomo of sexually harassing female staff members.

-In the interview with Adam, Liss reacts to Governor Cuomo’s decision to step down and the recent announcement that the impeachment proceedings will come to an end.
+In the interview with Adam, Liss reacts to Gov. Cuomo’s decision to step down and the recent announcement that the impeachment proceedings will come to an end.

 Adam Chodak: Last week, the governor comes on at 11:45 am and starts talking.
 Did you know what was going to happen?